Tandem Diabetes Care (NASDAQ:TNDM) Cut to Hold at BidaskClub

-BidaskClub cut shares of Tandem Diabetes Care (NASDAQ:TNDM) from a buy rating to a hold rating in a research note published on Monday morning, BidAskClub reports.
+BidaskClub cut shares of Tandem Diabetes Care (NASDAQ:TNDM) from a buy rating to a hold rating in a research note issued to investors on Sunday, BidAskClub reports.

-In other news, Director Kim D. Blickenstaff sold 16,802 shares of the firm’s stock in a transaction on Thursday, November 12th.
-The stock was sold at an average price of $106.88, for a total value of $1,795,797.76.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Brian B. Hansen sold 39,132 shares of Tandem Diabetes Care stock in a transaction on Thursday, September 3rd.
-The shares were sold at an average price of $111.36, for a total value of $4,357,739.52.
-Following the completion of the transaction, the executive vice president now owns 13,811 shares of the company’s stock, valued at $1,537,992.96.
+In other news, CEO John F. Sheridan sold 401 shares of Tandem Diabetes Care stock in a transaction dated Wednesday, September 16th.
+The stock was sold at an average price of $110.37, for a total value of $44,258.37.
+Following the transaction, the chief executive officer now directly owns 13,355 shares of the company’s stock, valued at approximately $1,473,991.35.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, EVP Brian B. Hansen sold 10,525 shares of Tandem Diabetes Care stock in a transaction dated Wednesday, September 16th.
+The shares were sold at an average price of $113.00, for a total value of $1,189,325.00.
+Following the completion of the transaction, the executive vice president now directly owns 15,190 shares in the company, valued at $1,716,470.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 153,371 shares of company stock worth $17,506,093 over the last 90 days.
-6.00% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 116,349 shares of company stock worth $13,284,255 over the last ninety days.
+Corporate insiders own 6.00% of the company’s stock.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Hoover Financial Advisors Inc. purchased a new position in Tandem Diabetes Care during the 2nd quarter valued at about $26,000.
-CSat Investment Advisory L.P. purchased a new position in Tandem Diabetes Care during the second quarter valued at approximately $33,000.
-Private Advisor Group LLC bought a new stake in Tandem Diabetes Care during the 2nd quarter worth approximately $35,000.
-CWM LLC lifted its stake in Tandem Diabetes Care by 69.0% in the 2nd quarter.
-CWM LLC now owns 681 shares of the medical device company’s stock worth $67,000 after purchasing an additional 278 shares in the last quarter.
-Finally, Ovata Capital Management Ltd purchased a new stake in Tandem Diabetes Care in the 2nd quarter worth approximately $95,000.
+Large investors have recently made changes to their positions in the stock.
+Hoover Financial Advisors Inc. purchased a new stake in shares of Tandem Diabetes Care during the 2nd quarter valued at about $26,000.
+CSat Investment Advisory L.P. purchased a new stake in shares of Tandem Diabetes Care during the 2nd quarter valued at about $33,000.
+Private Advisor Group LLC purchased a new stake in shares of Tandem Diabetes Care during the 2nd quarter valued at about $35,000.
+Ovata Capital Management Ltd purchased a new stake in shares of Tandem Diabetes Care during the 2nd quarter valued at about $95,000.
+Finally, Harel Insurance Investments & Financial Services Ltd. purchased a new stake in shares of Tandem Diabetes Care during the 3rd quarter valued at about $148,000.

 Tandem Diabetes Care, Inc, a medical device company, designs, develops, and commercializes various products for people with insulin-dependent diabetes in the United States.
 The company's flagship product is the t:slim X2 insulin delivery system, a pump platform that comprises t:slim X2 pump, its 300-unit disposable insulin cartridge, and an infusion set.